sectionhiker.com

 The Roclite 370s weigh significantly less than my leather boots at 13.4 oz each in a size US 9.5, men’s.
 The weight reduction is attributable to mesh uppers which you can just barely see through and which are very effective in helping water to escape from the boot.
 I fell into a creek during a stream crossing a few weeks ago while wearing my Asolos, so this is fresh in my mind.

 When I first bought these boots, I immediately noticed that the Roclite insole is kind-of lame, so I replaced it with a Superfeet Green Insole.
-I am absolutely paranoid about contracting plantar fasciitis again, so my initial testing focused on ensuring that the Roclites provided my foot with the support I need to avoid of recurrence of this condition.
+I am absolutely paranoid about contracting plantar fasciitis again, so my initial testing focused on ensuring that the Roclites provided my foot with the support I need to avoid a recurrence of this condition.
 The Roclite 370 doesn’t have a rigid last like you find in a heavier boot but there is some reinforcement in the mid-sole using a polymer shank.

 Inov-8 Roclite 370 Ultralight Hiking Boot